mdsrayyan/giphy-search/README.md

 # Possible improvements

-1. Unit test case coverage could have been done, But due to time constrain it wasn't.
-You can always look for other projects in my repo for reference.
+1. Unit test case coverage could have been done better
-2. Rich text support for user to make editing a little easier.
-3. Form control name is used instead of form control to avoid strict type issues.
-4. More usage of NgRx store could have been done.
-5. Could have written e2e test cases.
+2. Could have added embed link
-6. Multiple image upload option and proper loaders.
+3. Could have added trending gifs in dash-board when landing